These Smoky Mountain Campgrounds Are Perfect For RV Owners

-Ideal For: Campers who want to explore the less touristy side of the Smoky Mountains.
+Ideal For: RV owners who want to explore the less-touristy side of the Smoky Mountains.

-Cons: Facilities are a bit dated and camp store is a little overpriced.
+Cons: Facilities are a bit dated, and the camp store is a little overpriced.

-Smoky Mountain Campgrounds Vibe: 8.2/10 Beat the crowds and enjoy a little peace and quiet!
+Smoky Mountain Campgrounds Vibe: 8.2/10 Beat the crowds and enjoy a little peace!

 Ideal For: This is a campground for the camping purist.
 It has the quintessential Forest Service vibe with a touch of nostalgia.